Morsmalleo/AhMyth/README.md

 until it has reached its goal of being able to provide more payload options for multiple platforms other than just Android (i.e `.exe/.msi`, `.php` etc).

-I have no intentrions whatsoever to abandon this project, this project is more than work for me, its sentimental, so my life's mission right now is to finish the AhMyth project fully!
+I have no intentions whatsoever to abandon this project, this project is more than work for me, its sentimental, so my life's mission right now is to finish the AhMyth project fully!
 #

 ## <div align="center">Usage</div>